Mbed-TLS/mbedtls/docs/psa-driver-example-and-guide.md

 If one has not been provided then write one.
 Its name should begin with the driver prefix, followed by transparent/opaque (depending on driver type), and end with the entry point name.
 It should have the same signature as the driver wrapper function.
 The purpose of the entry point function is to take arguments in PSA format for the implemented operation and return outputs/status codes in PSA format. \
 *Return Codes:*
 * `PSA_SUCCESS`: Successful Execution
 * `PSA_ERROR_NOT_SUPPORTED`: Input arguments are correct, but the driver does not support the operation.
 If a transparent driver returns this
+* `PSA_ERROR_XXX`: Any other PSA error code, see API documentation

 **4. Include the following in one of the driver header files:**
 ```
 #if defined(DRIVER_PREFIX_ENABLED)
 #ifndef PSA_CRYPTO_ACCELERATOR_DRIVER_PRESENT